-Recal context:
+Tocal context:

-Cocally, whilst there have been delays to the completion of the audit in recent years, the delay has not been significant.
-Compared to the national picture, the completion of the audit has been on par or ahead.
-This has only been possible because your finance team produce high quality financial statements and engaged well in the audit process.
-A good example being the infrastructure assets issue in the prior year which derailed the audit process for many Councils across the Country.
+Locally, whilst there have been delays to the completion of your audit in recent years, the delays have not been significant.
+Compared to the national picture, the completion of the audit phas been on par or ahead.
+This has only been possible because your finance team produce a decent set of financial statements and engaged well in the audit process.
+A good example obeing the infrastructure assets issue in the prior year which derailed the audit process for many Councils across the Country.
 Your finance team engaged early with us and the sector on the issue - ultimately enabling the audit process to conclude without significant delay.
 We would like to thank everybody at the Council for their contribution to the audit process.